Covid19 Safety Guidelines for Domestic Cleaners

 6. Do not share cloths between different households without washing them in between.

 To minimise the risk of infection, it is a good idea to avoid handling dirty clothes and bedding (e.g. doing laundry and making beds).

 If this service is necessary, please take extra care while doing it.
 Wear gloves, and avoid shaking or waving dirty items around.

 Before leaving, follow this procedure:

-1. Wash your gloves as though you were washing your hands, with soap.
+1. If using gloves, wash your gloves as though you were washing your hands, with soap.

 2. Take the gloves and mask off, again without touching the front of the mask.

 4. Put the mask and gloves used for traveling on.

 After working, it is good practice to change and wash your clothing immediately on arriving home.
 As usual, wash

 Additional Important Points